Aviation Operations with Commercial Pilot Training BSc (Hons)

 30 credits

-This module supports students in identifying the skills acquired during their integrated pilot licence training and the early stages of their degree.
-It prepares them for Level 6 study by enhancing their ability to reflect on learning, develop critical thinking, and strengthen communication skills.
+This module supports you in identifying the skills acquired during their integrated pilot licence training and the early stages of your degree.
+It prepares you for Level 6 study by enhancing your ability to reflect on learning, develop critical thinking, and strengthen communication skills.

 Aligned with Kingston University graduate attributes, the module fosters a reflective approach to learning, an appreciation of lifelong learning, creativity, and effective communication.
 This mirrors industry expectations, where trainee airline pilots must reflect on their performance during training phases.